aronwoost/sublime-expand-region/README.md

 # ExpandRegion for Sublime Text

-Like "Expand Selection to Scope".
+### Like "Expand Selection to Scope".
 But better!

+ExpandRegion works a bit like the build in "Expand Selection to Scope", however it does not depend on Scopes (Scopes are used by ST to "understand" code, i.e. for syntax highlighting).
+Therefore selection expantion can be more granular and customizable.

 Video comming soon.